Last Revised: November 16, 2023

-Training is required by the Occupational Safety & Health Administration (OSHA) for all employees who work with hazardous substances including: chemicals, human blood, blood products, fluids, and human tissue specimens and those that work with physical hazards including: lasers, powered industrial trucks and hoists.
-Training is also required by the Pennsylvania Department of Environmental Protection (PADEP) for those that handle or dispose of chemical or infectious waste.
+Training is required by the Occupational Safety & Health Administration (OSHA) for all employees who work in laboratories, those who work with hazardous substances including: chemicals, human blood, blood products, fluids, and human tissue specimens, and those who work with physical hazards including lasers, powered industrial trucks, and hoists.
+Training is also required by the Pennsylvania Department of Environmental Protection (PADEP) for those who handle or dispose of chemical or infectious waste.

 In addition, state, federal and local regulations and accrediting agencies require Radiation Safety Training for all personnel using radioactive materials or radiation producing equipment at the University of Pennsylvania, University of Pennsylvania Health System, the Children's Hospital of Philadelphia, Wistar Institute and affiliated institutions.
 To take web based Radiation Safety Training, use this link.

 Training requirements for Shippers of Dangerous Goods can also be found at the Training Requirement for Shippers page.